MSLars/erlesen/README.md

 # ErLeSen

-This repository contains the content and data to reproduce the results of the paper **Full Synthetic Data for German Text Simplification**.
-It also provides the main assests of the research peoject **ErLeSen** which was funded by the german federal ministry.
+This repository provides the main assests of the research peoject **ErLeSen** which was funded by the German Federal Ministry for Family Affairs, Senior Citizens, Women and Youth under the grant number 3923406K05.

 Its major contributions are:
 - framework to create synthetic datasets for text simplification